Kia Sportage review

 Engine, 0-60mph and gearbox

-Our favourite engine for the Kia Sportage is the entry-level one, the 157bhp 1.6-litre T-GDi, which comes with a six-speed manual gearbox.
-You can also have the same engine with a seven-speed automatic gearbox and four-wheel drive (AWD).
+Our favourite engine for the Kia Sportage is the entry-level one, the 157bhp 1.6-litre T-GDi mild-hybrid (MHEV), which comes with a six-speed manual gearbox.
+You can also have the same engine with a seven-speed automatic gearbox.

-Both mild-hybrids (MHEVs) take 9.8 seconds to get from 0-60mph and there’s lots of punch for everyday driving, with enough mid-range muscle for overtaking or getting up to motorway speed.
+The manual version takes 9.9 seconds to get from 0-62mph and there’s lots of punch for everyday driving, with enough mid-range muscle for overtaking or getting to motorway speed.
+The automatic cuts the sprint time to 9.4 seconds.

-The plug-in hybrid (PHEV) comes with AWD as standard and offers even more power – 248bhp – but its pace isn't that different to the HEV's.
+The Sportage PHEV (plug-in hybrid) has a 41-mile official electric-only range, comes with all-wheel drive as standard and offers even more power – 248bhp – but its pace isn't that different to the HEV's.
 For maximum performance, you’ll need to twist the drive mode dial out of Eco and into Sport so the motor and engine work together.

 Suspension and ride comfort